lolilo/VisuaLisPy/readme.md

 Known bugs --
-(n - 1) must have spaces, else reads as '-1'. must have unnecessary semicolon after if-then-else statement
+~ (n - 1) must have spaces, else reads as '-1'.
+Must edit tokenizing rules and ~ establish precedence for subtraction over negative numbers.
+~ if-then-else statement must end with semicolon (shouldn't be necessary)

+To do --
+~ drop-down menus for examples
+~ ability for user to save code into database and share via generated link ~ parse lists, loops. id followed by square brackets (indexing) will have higher precedence than list data type

+add-ons --
+compile to C